khaors/geocompr/main.md

 ] and a growing number of actively developed packages which are designed to work in harmony with **sf** (Table \@ref(tab:revdep)).

 Table: (\#tab:revdep)The top 5 most downloaded packages that depend on sf, in terms of average number of downloads per day over the previous month.
-As of 2018-01-27 there are 53 packages which import sf.
+As of 2018-02-05 there are 54 packages which import sf.

 package    Downloads
 --------  ----------
-plotly          1424
+plotly          1731
-raster          1252
+raster          1535
-spData           614
+spData           769
-spdep            604
+spdep            743
-leaflet          503
+leaflet          604

 ## The history of R-spatial